symfony/symfony-docs/cookbook/security/custom_provider.rst

             webservice:
                 id: webservice_user_provider

-Symfony also needs to know how to encode passwords that are supplied by website users, e.g. by filling in a login form.
+Symfony2 also needs to know how to encode passwords that are supplied by website users, e.g. by filling in a login form.
 You can do this by adding a line to the "encoders" section in ``/app/config/security.yml``.